mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### DAGGER

-A small knife, approximately 20–30 centimetres in length.
+A small knife, approximately 20–30 centimeters in length.

 #### GREAT AXE